 Lone Rock Beach, another “Doctor Who” location, is accessible by car, but other locations are only reached via the lake.
 Boat trips are launched regularly from Lake Powell Resorts & Marinas or visitors can reserve and rent their own boat.

-My must-see location was Padre Bay, where two famous crash landings were filmed: Charlton Heston landed here in 1968’s “Planet of the Apes,” while 35 years later, in “Gravity,” Sandra Bullock crashed with her capsule from the sky back to earth.
+My must-see location was Padre Bay, where two famous crash landings were filmed: Charlton Heston landed here in 1968’s “Planet of the Apes,” while 35 years later, in “Gravity,” Sandra Bullock crashed back to earth in her space capsule.
 While I immediately recognized the first location from 1968, the second one was more tricky, as the water level was much higher when it was filmed.